framenic/freed-borescope/README.md

 <img width="125" height="300" alt="immagine" src="https://github.com/user-attachments/assets/2f380919-63e9-415c-a3f7-242562ebe4c8" />
 <img width="125" height="300" alt="immagine" src="https://github.com/user-attachments/assets/7aee4d7d-6400-408a-9b79-265fbc32b6ef" />

 Connecting it to a PC does not result in a camera device, so I started investigating.
-Linux reveals that the USB device is actually a ethernet controller (RTL8152) and that it get an IP address through DHCP as soon as it is connected (192.168.10.100).
+Linux reveals that the USB device is actually an ethernet controller (RTL8152) and that it get an IP address through DHCP as soon as it is connected (192.168.10.100).

 <img width="758" height="168" alt="immagine" src="https://github.com/user-attachments/assets/26cf503a-ad8e-4d6c-9755-4c7960a20034" />